By Corey Mintz

 This item is a preorder.
 Your payment method will be charged immediately, and the product is expected to ship on or around November 16, 2021.
 This date is subject to change due to shipping delays beyond our control.

-In 2019, the restaurant business was booming.
+In the years before the pandemic, the restaurant business was booming.
 Americans spent more than half of their annual food budgets dining out.
 In a generation, chefs had gone from behind-the-scenes laborers to TV stars.
-The arrival of Seamless, DoorDash, and other meal delivery apps was overtaking home cooking.
+The arrival of Uber Eats, DoorDash, and other meal delivery apps was overtaking home cooking.

 Beneath all that growth lurked serious problems.
 Many of the best restaurants in the world employed unpaid cooks.
 Meal delivery apps were putting restaurants out of business.
 And all that dining out meant dramatically less healthy diets.
 The industry may have been booming, but it also desperately needed to change.

 Then, along came COVID-19.
 From the farm to the street-side patio, from the sweaty kitchen to the swarm of delivery vehicles buzzing about our cities, everything about the restaurant business is changing, for better or worse.
 The Next Supper tells this story and offers clear and essential advice for what and how to eat to ensure the well-being of cooks and waitstaff, not to mention our bodies and the environment.
 The Next Supper reminds us that breaking bread is an essential human activity and charts a path to preserving the joy of eating out in a turbulent era.

 - “With the warmth and humor of a good host, Corey Mintz invites us to meet the people and forces behind the restaurant business, and offers a taste of real change in The Next Supper.”—Karen Leibowitz, co-founder of Mission Chinese Food